cityofsmiles/calculators/README.md

 - [SymPy](https://docs.sympy.org/latest/tutorial/index.html?fbclid=IwAR1FcACiWE5-2euNo5zEWuEZXWz7WeCQgt1h4aN9ymFlb55_vCspf_LpdzI#tutorial)
 - [LaTeX](https://www.overleaf.com/learn/latex/Fractions_and_Binomials)

+To use the series solver, the input must be in SymPy.

 To use the systems solver and the synthetic calculator, just follow the instructions.
 The prompts are pretty straight forward.